 - If you are an overseas qualified sonographer or doctor your qualification is assessed by the Australian Society of Medical Imaging and Radiation Therapy (ASMIRT)

-In addition, to be accepted into a post-graduate diploma course by any Australian university you must provide evidence to the relevant institution that you have secured a clinical medical ultrasound training position with an Australian medical ultrasound service provider equivalent to 0.6 full time equivalent (FTE) (minimum).
+In addition, to be accepted into a post-graduate diploma course by any Australian university you must provide evidence to the relevant institution that you have secured a clinical medical ultrasound training position with an Australian medical ultrasound service provider equivalent to 0.6 full-time equivalents (FTE) (minimum).

 Overseas candidates must ensure that the relevant working visa requirements are met.
 For more information on the visa application process go to: